MasonPhonLab/MAPS_Paper_Code/README.md

 The errors for the boundaries are calculated using the `05-boundary_error.py` script.
 It will require there to be folders with the names "train", "val", and "test" within the same directory.
 Similar to the `03-test_aligner.py` sciprt, this script will need run multiple times.
 However, it combines the evaluation of the sparse and crisp models, so it only needs to be run 3 times, changing the flags for the train set, val set, and test set as needed.
 It also has an `OVERWRITE` flag that can be set as in `03-test_aligner.py`.

+# 6. MFA training directory file cleanup

+If the MFA trains speaker-dependent models, the aligned files can end up in folders separated by speaker.
+The script `06-collapse_mfa_train_files.py` will move these all into one folder.

+# 7. Calculating MFA boundary errors

+The errors for the MFA care calculated using the `07-mfa_boundary_error.py` script.
+It works similarly to `05-boundary-error.py` and will need to be run multiple times.

+# 8. Sparse label analysis

+To calcualte the distance for the sparse labels, the `08-sparse_label_analysis.py` needs to be run.
+It will produce a table.

 # 6. Metric calculations and plot generation

-There are 4 `R` scripts that need to be run.
+There are 5 `R` scripts that need to be run.
 Two are at the top-level.
 The first is `average_metrics.R`, which will calculate averages of the evaluation metrics and associated standard errors.
 The second is `objective_plots.R`, which will generate the plots of training performance over each epoch.

+The next R script is `make_dendrograms.R`, which is in the `py_scripts` folder.
+It will take the tables that `08-sparse_label_analysis.py` produces and then create dendrograms.

 The other two `R` scripts are nested within the `py_scripts` folder.
 The `py_scripts/boundary_eval_res/boundary_eval.R` script will create the tables associated with the boundary error thresholds and the CDF plots.
 There are two associated `Julia` scripts as well that will be called by the `R` script to generate the plots used in the paper, but the script will also generate the plots with base R graphics.
 This script will also read in MFA results as needed.